 Participation is important in our classes as most of you are preparing to be teachers.
-Seldom do I have to remind you to engage in class activities.
+I should not have to remind you to engage in class activities.
 While some of you are not as gregarious as others, and some are more apprehensive than others (especially in a technology oriented class like this) there are few common definitions of participation that I will use when evaluating it for your grade.
-A good rule of thumb is: "Tush time does not equal participation."
-Basically, this means that in addition to appearing in class each week, you must contribute in a collegial manner in order to achieve 'participation' status.
+Just because you are in class does not mean you are participating.
+In addition to appearing in class each week, you must contribute in a collegial manner in order to achieve 'participation' status.
 To this end,